marc2332/freya/docs/src/basic_app.md

-# Getting Started
+# Basic app

-Let's start by creating a simple project:
+Let's start by creating a simple project.

 ### Creating the project